Zhang-Boyuan/auto-run-wrf/README.md

 - Create and plot WRF domain.
 The simulation area is located in the centre
 - Move WRF files to the target directory
 - Simplifying the writing of namelist
-- auto-run WPS and WRF
+- Automatically run WPS and WRF
-- The file for download the FNL data and ERA data for WRF
+- Download the FNL data and ERA data for WRF

 ### Method of running

-1. Downloading FNL or ERA data using scripts in the download_data folder
+1. Download the FNL or ERA data using scripts in the download_data folder

 2. Edit the **config.py**.
 Set the study area, time, directory and so on